-Eugenio’s current doctoral research investigates the birth and epistemology of the Anthropocene Hypothesis—a recent proposal advocating for formal recognition of an “Anthropocene” as a distinct unit of time in the Geological Time Scale / International Chronostratigraphic Chart.
-First, the research looks at the conceptual history of the Anthropocene hypothesis by surveying early research literature (2000–2009) through text mining techniques, and by exploring the institutionalization of the hypothesis through the Anthropocene Working Group (AWG).
-Then, the empirical body (i.e. stratigraphic markers), methodology (e.g. GSSP, stratigraphic classification), epistemic properties (e.g. explanatory power, intelligibility, utility), and debate surrounding the hypothesis are discussed by borrowing models from the history and philosophy of science.
-The research ultimately aims to connect disciplines such as conceptual history, history and philosophy of science, philosophy of geology, epistemology, and stratigraphy in order to delineate a thorough profile of the Anthropocene as a scientific idea.
+Eugenio’s current research investigates the origins, scientific evidence, and debate gravitating around the Anthropocene Hypothesis—a recent proposal advocating for formal recognition of an “Anthropocene” as a distinct unit of time in the Geologic Time Scale / International Chronostratigraphic Chart.
+His research looks at the history of the Anthropocene hypothesis by surveying early research literature (2000–2009) through corpus-based analysis and by exploring the institutionalization of the hypothesis through the Anthropocene Working Group (AWG).
+Furthermore, the research surveys and critically discusses the empirical body (i.e. stratigraphic markers), methodology (e.g. GSSP, stratigraphic classification), epistemic properties (e.g. explanatory power, intelligibility, utility), and debate surrounding the hypothesis.
+The research ultimately aims to connect history and philosophy of science, philosophy of geology, epistemology, and stratigraphy to delineate a thorough profile of the Anthropocene as a scientific idea.

 University of Freiburg, History Seminar.
 Dr. Des.
 Katrin Kleeman's course "Extreme Umwelt- und Wettereignisse in der Kleinen Eiszeit, 1250-1900"

 University of Freiburg, History Seminar.
 Undergraduate course, 6 ECTS

 University of Freiburg, History Seminar.
 Undergraduate course, 4 ECTS

 University of Tallinn